highcharts/node-export-server/README.md

 }
 ```

+## Note about process.exit listeners

+The export server attaches event listeners to process.exit.
+This is to
+make sure that all the phantom processes are properly killed off when the
+application is terminated.

+Listeners are also attached to uncaught exceptions - if one appears,
+the entire pool is killed, and the application terminated.

+If you do not want this behavior, start the server with `--listenToProcessExits 0`.

+Be aware though - if you disable this and you don't take great care to manually
+kill the pool, your server _will_ bleed memory when the app is terminated.

 ## Note About Resources and the CLI

 If `--resources` is not set, and a file `resources.json` exist in the folder